goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```
 - In order to get initial values when a user edits the page, pass the props `initialValues` to `StreamForm` component.
 - Remember that `initialValues` is a special prop.
-- Since we are going to pass normal object through `initialValues` prop, we are going to use dobule curly braces.
+- Since we are going to pass normal object through `initialValues` prop, we are going to use double curly braces.
   ```js
   return (
       <div>